Medical Leaves and Leaves of Absence

 Presence on Campus

-While a student is on medical leave, whether voluntary or involuntary, he or she will not be permitted to visit campus without prior written permission of the Dean of Student Affairs or his/her designee.
+While a student is on medical leave, whether voluntary or involuntary, they will not be permitted to visit campus without prior written permission of the Dean of Student Affairs or their designee.
 Permission will be granted for certain pre-approved educational or health treatment purposes only.

 The Readmission Committee